FarmData2/FarmData2/modules/README.md

 - Every entry point contains some essential code that facilitates testing.

-Every entry point has a data element with at least a `form` and a `createdCount` element:
+Every entry point has a data element with at least a `form`, a `validity` and a `createdCount` element:

+- form contains values for each form element and are v-modeled to props.
+- validity contains the validity of each form element and are v-modeled to the `valid` props.
+  - all should be `null` to start.
+- createdCount is used to track when the entry point is ready to be used in tests.

 ```JavaScript
 data() {